auth0/docs/articles/logs/streams/datadog.md

 ## Delivery attempts and retries

 Auth0 events are delivered to your server via a streaming mechanism that sends each event as it is triggered.
 If your server is unable to receive the event, Auth0 will try to redeliver it up to three times.
-If still unsuccessful, Auth0 will log the failure to deliver.
+If still unsuccessful, Auth0 will log the failure to deliver, and you will be able see these failures in the Health tab for your log stream.